 - Finnish-Canadian wrestler Silvie Silver flips her hair quite a bit too.

 - When Brooke Tessmacher previously made her entrance with her hair in a bun, she would flip it after shaking it free.
 Now she comes out with her hair down but the flipping remains.

-- As the quote above says, Leaf says he tends to do this, but he probably shared that in a moment of Attention Deficit...
+- The 25th Annual Putnam County Spelling Bee: Leaf says he tends to do this, but he probably shared that in a moment of Attention Deficit...
 Ooh, Shiny!.